Personal profile

 Research interests

-Prior to joining the University of Bristol Law School, Caoimhe pursued a DPhil in Law at the University of Oxford.
-During this time, she was an Associate Editor at the Oxford University Commonwealth Law Journal as well as co-convenor of the Intellectual Property Law Discussion Group and the Law and Political Economy (LPE) Discussion Group (2021–2023).
-She has held posts including as a Principal Investigator on access to climate-friendly technologies in lower-income nations (2022-23), as a Tutor in Contract Law at Merton College, University of Oxford (2022), as an Associate Lecturer at Oxford Brookes University (2022), and as a research assistant to Professor Emily Hudson (King’s College London) on Drafting Copyright Exceptions: From the Law in Books to the Law in Action (Cambridge University Press 2019).
-She has contributed to Politico (2022), and various calls for views, including the UK Intellectual Property Office call for views on artificial intelligence (2020 & 2021).
-Caoimhe read law at King's College London (2016-2019).
+Prior to joining the University of Bristol Law School, Caoimhe researched how intellectual property rights impact access to climate-friendly technologies in developing nations for the German Development Agency.
+She pursued a DPhil in Law at the University of Oxford, where she examined the integration of intellectual property law within climate-friendly industrial policies.
+During this time, she acted as a Tutor in Law at Merton College, University of Oxford (2022) and as an Associate Lecturer at Oxford Brookes University (2022).
+She has contributed to Politico (2022), and various calls for evidence, including the UK Intellectual Property Office call for views on artificial intelligence (2020 & 2021).

 External positions